jhonatandarosa/cytoscape.js-supportimages/README.md

 ## Description

-A plugin that enables support images on the graph.
+A plugin that enables support images on cytoscape.js

 ## Dependencies